mysqljs/mysql/Readme.md

 * `charset`: The charset for the connection.
 (Default: `'UTF8_GENERAL_CI'`)
 * `timezone`: The timezone used to store local dates.
 (Default: `'local'`)
 * `connectTimeout`: The milliseconds before a timeout occurs during the initial connection to the MySQL server.
-(Default: no timeout)
+(Default: 2 minutes)
 * `stringifyObjects`: Stringify objects instead of converting to values.
 See issue [#501](https://github.com/felixge/node-mysql/issues/501).
 (Default: `'false'`)
 * `insecureAuth`: Allow connecting to MySQL instances that ask for the old